 In November 2589, a Taurian Warship, the Pinto-Class Warship “Alchemda” managed to slip in-system and fighting a series of sharp skirmishes with local AeroSpace forces, conducted a suicide run on the munitions storage site on-planet.
 The supply base with its small contingent of marines put up little fight, and the first series of Barracuda Missiles penetrated the main munitions silo, and generated an immense nuclear explosion, whose blast caused sympathetic detonations in other storage areas.
 In the increasing convulsions that followed, Ganulph literally cracked open, and lost both its thin atmospheric envelope and exterminated all life on the planet.

 Munitions at the base included certain experimental weapons, and it is believed the bases’ newly-built geo-thermal plant assisted in breaking the planet’s crust.
 The blame was placed on the logistics staff at the base for inadequate storage safeguards, and the senior officer of the base was summarily court-martialed posthumously.
 The action is listed in older (and out-of-print) training manuals in the Taurian Concordat as “The Manoeuvre of Ganulph”; in Davion space, the matter is all but forgotten.

-Today, the system is a scattered collection of planetary remnants with the broken planet tumbling along in the star’s second orbital ring.
-Today, the system is referred to on star-charts as an Amber Zone, with a jump-point and nothing more.
-The sheer amount of debris around the ruined planet is severe enough to keep salvage crews away from it, and most simply use the system’s jump=points to recharge their power cores while travelling along the edge of the Hyades Rim.
+Today, the system is a scattered collection of planetary remnants, with the broken planet tumbling along in the star’s second orbital ring.
+The system is appears on star-charts as an Amber Zone, with a jump-point and nothing more.
+The sheer amount of debris and radiation around the shattered planet is severe enough to keep salvage crews away from it, and most simply use the system’s jump-points to recharge their power cores while travelling along the edge of the Hyades Rim.